-Custody and divorce situations often get messy.
-And research shows that the way we make these life-changing transitions has the most long-term impact on partners and children.
-Advoz is a community organization founded to help you talk through such a challenging time with the best possible outcome for all—including children—in a supportive session led by trained mediators.
+Custody and divorce often get messy.
+Research shows that the way we make these life-changing transitions has the most impact on partners and children.
+Advoz is a community organization founded to help you talk through such challenging issues with the best possible outcome for all—including children—leading to a court-filed agreement that you help to create with supportive, trained mediators.

-If you want to work through this difficult time with more control and lower cost than resorting to the court system, contact us at (717) 397-2404 or click here.
+If you want to work through this difficult time with more control, lower cost and improved working relationships than when you fully resort to the court system, contact us at (717) 397-2404 or click here.
+Want options?
+Just google “custody or divorce mediation” to find other local mediators.

 - Increases communication and generally reduces harm to affected relationships.